TomChv/universe/CONTRIBUTING.md

 Contributions to this project must be accompanied by a Developer Certificate of Origin (DCO).

 All commit messages must contain the Signed-off-by line with an email address that matches the commit author.
-When commiting, use the `--signoff` flag:
+When committing, use the `--signoff` flag:

 ```sh
 git commit -s